 - 1. Nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition based therapy.
 Examples include supplements, electrolytes and foods of any kind (including high protein foods and low carbohydrate foods). - 2.
-Nutritional counseling for either individuals or groups.
+Nutritional counseling for either individuals or groups, including non-specific disease nutritional education such as general good eating habits, calorie control or dietary preferences.
+This exclusion does not apply to preventive care for which Benefits are provided under the United States Preventive Services Task Force requirement.

-This exclusion does not apply to medical or behavioral/mental health related nutritional education services that are provided by appropriately licensed or registered health care professionals when both of the following are true:
+This exclusion also does not apply to medical or behavioral/mental health related nutritional education services that are provided as part of treatment for a disease by appropriately licensed or registered health care professionals when both of the following are true:

 - Nutritional education is required for a disease in which patient self-management is an important component of treatment. - There exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional. - 3.
 Food of any kind.
 Foods that are not covered include: - Enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk.
-Infant formula available over the counter is always excluded. - Foods to control weight, treat obesity (including liquid diets), lower cholesterol or control diabetes. - Oral vitamins and minerals. - Meals you can order from a menu, for an additional charge, during an Inpatient Stay. - Other dietary and electrolyte supplements. - 4.
+Infant formula available over the counter is always excluded - Foods to control weight, treat obesity (including liquid diets), lower cholesterol or control diabetes. - Oral vitamins and minerals. - Meals you can order from a menu, for an additional charge, during an Inpatient Stay. - Other dietary and electrolyte supplements. - 4.
 Health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.